zalando/riptide/riptide-httpclient/README.md

 To contribute, simply make a pull request and add a brief description (1-2 sentences) of your addition or change.
 For more details, check the [contribution guidelines](../CONTRIBUTING.md).

-## Attributions

-The Apache HTTP Server Logo is licensed under the Apache License, Version 2.0 (the "License").